 Does the Mobility of R&D Labor Increase Innovation?

-We investigate the effect of mobility of highly skilled workers in Denmark on the total patenting activity of the firms involved for the population of R&D active Danish firms observed between 1999 and 2004.
-Our study documents how workers joining increase firms’ patenting activity.
-The effect is strongest if workers join from patent-active firms.
-We also find evidence of a positive feedback effect on patenting from workers who have left for another patent-active firm.
+We investigate the effect of mobility of R&D workers on the total patenting activity of their employers.
+Our study documents how mobile workers affect the patenting activity of the firm they join and the firm they leave.
+The effect of labor mobility is strongest if workers join from patent-active firms.
+We also find evidence of a positive feedback effect on the former employer's patenting from workers who have left for another patent-active firm.
 Summing up the effects of joining and leaving workers, we show that labor mobility increases the total innovative activity of the new and the old employer.
-Our study thus provides firm-level support for the notion that labor mobility stimulates overall innovation of a country or region.
+Our study which is based on the population of R&D active Danish firms observed between 1999 and 2004 thus provides firm-level support for the notion that labor mobility stimulates overall innovation of a country or region due to knowledge transfer.

-Keywords: Labor mobility, innovation, research and development, patent
+Keywords: labor mobility, innovation, research and development, patenting

 Suggested Citation: Suggested Citation